 Bridge Day™ History

-Bridge Day™ has been held every year since 1992 with the exception of 2001 – due to the 9-11 terrorist attack.
+Bridge Day™ has been held every year since 1992 with the exception of 2001, 2020 and 2021 – due to the 9-11 terrorist attack and COVID.
 Since that time the number of individuals rappelling has increased over three-fold.
 The chart below depicts the overall statistics for the Bridge Day™ rappel.